Adopt best practices for each process

 All these best practices allow us to consider adoption rates close to 80% depending on the initial digital culture of the company.

-The next few years will see interconnected suites composed of more or less specialized solutions that HR professionals will compose themselves.
-The progressive decompartmentalization of HR applications will also help to meet the challenge of HR data homogeneity, a necessary element for the proper use of dashboards.
+The next few years will see the development of interconnected suites composed of more or less specialized solutions that HR professionals will build themselves.
+The progressive decompartmentalization of HR applications will also help meeting the challenge of HR data homogeneity, a mandatory asset for the proper use of dashboards.

 According to our partner Tempo&Co, change projects in companies have increased threefold over the last 20 years.
 The problem: the time allocated to these projects has been divided by 2.